steverichey/swift-evolution/proposals/nnnn-arbitrary-compile-time-code-execution.md

 In the proposed solution, [TODO].
 (Thanks for Joe Groff for referencing Metalua and providing the example syntax).

 Another issue pertains to external modules.
 At compile-time, it may be difficult or impossible to detect whether or not we need to reevaluate the result of a `#run` call.
 This may require the developer to manually clean their build products to ensure that the result is recomputed.
-[TODO: how to fix] (Thanks to Wallacy for pointing out issues related to modules).
+[TODO: how to fix].
+(Thanks to Wallacy for pointing out issues related to modules).